andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/swift-language-notes/swift-framework-woes-unresolved-identifier-no-member.md

 `public` `public` `public` all the things!
 Or at least, the things that others need to use from the framework. :]

-_Of course_ a framework's usable API needs to be public, but I write far more code that doesn't require thought of access control modifiers than code that _does_, so there's always that initial head-scratching that happens when you're to the point of testing and go, &#8220;WHAT??
+_Of course_ a framework's usable API needs to be public, but I write far more code that doesn't require thought of access control modifiers than code that _does_, so there's always that initial head-scratching that happens when you're to the point of testing and go, "WHAT??
 Why is this not working??!&#8221;

 #### Key Takeaway

-Whenever you're developing code (such as a framework) that's intended to be used from the perspective of another Swift module, you need to include `public` before Types and functions that are intended to be &#8220;seen&#8221; and called from that other module.
-Otherwise, you'll get those same fun compiler errors and join me in saying to yourself, &#8220;Doh!
+Whenever you're developing code (such as a framework) that's intended to be used from the perspective of another Swift module, you need to include `public` before Types and functions that are intended to be "seen&#8221; and called from that other module.
+Otherwise, you'll get those same fun compiler errors and join me in saying to yourself, "Doh!
 Yep&#8230; public&#8230; _again_.&#8221;